Curriculum Map

 2nd–8th

-Algebra starts way before x and y — it begins with patterns, missing numbers, and "what goes in the box?"
+Algebra starts way before x and y.
+It begins with patterns, missing numbers, and "what goes in the box?"

 • Extending and creating patterns